Amanjiwo is one of Ampersand's Top 10 Aman Resorts in Asia.

 Resting in the rural heartland of still relatively untouched Central Java, Amanjiwo is surrounded by extraordinary cultural, physical and spiritual beauty.

-The thirty-four suites are laid out in two deep crescent formations, bordered with high limestone walls and draped with spider lilies.
+The thirty-four well-appointed suites are laid out in two deep crescent formations, bordered with high limestone walls and draped with beautiful spider lilies.
 These curve into stone walkways which connect the Suites with the Pool Club and main building.
 All the rooms come with four-pillared beds, outdoor sunken bathtubs, hand carved furniture, exotic Javanese textiles and antique glass paintings.
 Sliding glass doors open out onto garden terraces, and 15 of the suites have private swimming pools.

 The property is framed by the dramatic Menoreh Hills which offer great hiking opportunities, and the nature walks are ideal for families.
 There are also two tennis courts located at the foot of the hills, yoga and a gym.
 A climb into the hills shows off excellent views of this exceptional hotel.